 Getting a job in the security industry, police, defence force and various government departments may require you to be ‘criminal record free’.

 A criminal record can even make obtaining insurance more difficult.

-To get a Spent Conviction at the time of sentence you have to satisfy the court that you meet certain criteria.
-The grant of a spent conviction is discretionary and the court does not have to grant you one.
+To get a spent conviction at the time of sentence you must meet a certain criteria to the court’s satisfaction.
+The grant of a spent conviction is discretionary, and the court does not have to grant you one.

 The requirements are:

 - The offence was trivial OR you are otherwise of good character; and

 - You should be relieved immediately of the burden of a conviction being recorded.

 Proving all three things can be difficult.
 There are particular ways to help show to the court you meet these requirements.
 We strongly advise you to get legal advice and representation before applying for a spent conviction.

 A conviction that is ‘spent’ is generally considered less serious than one that is not.
 Exceptions to the spent convictions scheme include, working with children, at a casino or applying for a firearms licence.

 TIt is key to consider the following two questions when considering if you need to engage legal representation for your spent conviction application.